CloudCannon/treat-jekyll-template/README.md

 ## Editing

-Hydra is already optimised for adding, updating and removing pages, staff, advice, company details and footer elements in CloudCannon.
+Treat is already optimised for adding, updating and removing recipes, navigation, page content, and sidebar information in CloudCannon.

-### Posts
+### Posts/Recipes

 * Add, update or remove a post in the *Posts* collection.
-* The **Staff Author** field links to members in the **Staff** collection.
-* Documentation pages are organised in the navigation by category, with URLs based on the path inside the `_docs` folder.
+* The recipes page is organised by categories.
 * Change the defaults when new posts are created in `_posts/_defaults.md`.

 ### Contact Form